Skip to Content

 No visit to South Florida is complete without road-tripping from Miami to Key West for a few days.
 Especially if you like pirates, key lime pie, water-sports, and great live music!

 Here are our favorite things to do while driving from Miami to Key West in the Florida Keys!
+You should be able to fit all of them in a 7-day Florida Keys itinerary.

 Matthew Karsten